 Panda Planner has great sales.
 You can check out the many varieties of Panda Planners and buy your freelancer one here.

-5. Amazon Prime membership – This paid subscription service is becoming almost a must-have, especially if you don’t like waiting for things.
-Especially during the holidays Prime is convenient.
+This paid subscription service is becoming almost a must-have, especially if you don’t like waiting for things.
+Prime is so convenient.
 With Prime, you can get free next-day delivery across the U.S. and free same-day delivery in select locations in the U.S. Freelancers who might be reluctant to pay for a Prime membership themselves would definitely appreciate Prime as a gift.

 You can buy the gift of Prime here.

-These Cowin headphones are highly rated and reasonably priced.
+These Bose headphones are highly rated and reasonably priced.

 You can buy your freelancer a highly-rated radiant HomeLeader space heater to warm up their office here.